swe4103/swe4103-project/api/README.md

 - `app/`
   - Application code for server
+  - `config/`
+    - Configuration for setting up and running the API
   - `controllers/`
     - The methods that process an endpoint and unpack web layer data to dispatch to services
   - `middleware/`
     - Reusable plugins to modify requests typically used for cache control, authentication, error handling, etc.
+  - `models/`
+    - Models used for SQLite (Sequelize)
   - `routes/`
     - Declares the path of API endpoints and assigns to controllers
   - `services/`